-Task 3: Gating Criteria Review/Release of Second Notice of Funding Availability (21 days) After the initial application period closes, the BDO will review applications using the Gating Criteria.
+After the initial application period closes, the BDO will review applications using the Gating Criteria.
 If gating criteria are not met or an application fails to provide all required documentation, the application will be removed from consideration.
 The BDO does not anticipate having enough time to cure applications for Gating criteria review.

-Gating criteria review will last 21 days.
-It will end with the BDO publishing information regarding accepted applications on its website and sending notices to unsuccessful applicants that their applications were removed from consideration.
-The total set of BSLs that any Round 1 project proposes to serve will be defined as "Round 1 locations."
+The Gating Criteria Review will end with the BDO publishing information regarding accepted applications on its website and sending notices to unsuccessful applicants that their applications were removed from consideration.
+The total set of tracts that any Round 1 project proposes to serve will be defined as "Round 1 Tracts."